Home | Slavery | Abolition | Equiano | Sancho | Cugoano | Places | Bookshop | Contact | Site Index | Search

 Sancho Describes the Gordon Riots

-Ignatius Sancho's shop was just a few hundred yards from the Houses of Parliament and he had a ring-side view of the Gordon Riots of June 1780.
+Ignatius Sancho's shop was just a few hundred yards from the Houses of Parliament and so he may have had a ring-side view of the Gordon Riots of June 1780.
 The riots began with Lord George Gordon's protest against an act for a small measure of toleration for Catholics, an act deeply resented by many in Protestant England.
-Soon, however, the protest got out of control as 'the mob' - the ordinary working people - vented their anger at the hardships of their lives.
+Soon, however, the protest got out of control as 'the mob'—the ordinary working people—vented their anger at the hardships of their lives.
 Political protest turned into anarchy as groups of Londoners broke windows, burned down the homes and chapels of Catholics, and finally set free the inmates of Newgate, London's main prison.
 Along the way over a thousand people died.
 Hundreds were burned to death in an inferno after a distillery on High Holborn was set on fire.
 Fire-fighters mistakenly pumped raw alcohol onto the flames, thinking it was water.
 After more than a week the army finally brought the disturbances to an end.

 To J[OHN] S[PINK], ESQ.